Signal-flow12/Beer-Tracking-App/README.md

  * Footer link that will implement https://www.openbrewerydb.org/documentation API to direct users to a page that will list breweries outside of NJ.

+ * Change color of text to Primary for text inputs.

  ## Tech Used

  * Create-react-app